manuelhenke/henkebyte/content/henkebyte-website.md

   <!-- #content-management -->
   <h2>Content Management</h2>
   <p>
     The content on this page (and some meta information) is <strong>mainly stored in the Git Repository</strong> itself.
 However, it is quite manageable via a <strong>Git-based CMS</strong>.
 The tool used for this is <a href="https://forestry.io/" target="_blank">forestry.io</a> and it commits changes directly to the repository.
 Through automated deployment, these changes are then available on the website after a few minutes.
-A second CMS is <a href="https://www.contentful.com/" target="_blank">contentful</a>.
-It is <strong>headless CMS</strong> and a SaaS.
-The content stored there is used for the <nuxt-link to="resources-overview">Resources Overview</nuxt-link>.
+Furthermore, the <strong>headless CMS</strong> <a href="https://www.contentful.com/" target="_blank">contentful</a> is used to store the content that is shown in the <nuxt-link to="resources-overview">Resources Overview</nuxt-link>.
   </p>
   <!-- /#content-management -->
 </section>